gazpachu/tablefriends/README.md

 A POC (Proof Of Concept) of a web app to organise restaurant events.

-Based on the [https://github.com/graphql-boilerplates/react-fullstack-graphql](React fullstack graphql) boilerplate.
+Based on the [React fullstack graphql](https://github.com/graphql-boilerplates/react-fullstack-graphql) boilerplate.
 Refer to its readme file for more info about the tech stack.